MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/aquila/quickstart-azure-for-managed-service-identity-aquila-sql-mi-instance.md

 In order to create and operate an Aquila instance, create the below two custom RBAC roles in Azure:
  - **Aquila Contributor**: This role allows users to create, update, and delete an Aquila instance in Azure.
 It's scope of permissions doesn't extend beyond Aquila.
 The ideal user for this role would be someone who will be responsible for creating an Aquila instance, and deleting it when done.

- - **Aquila Reader**: This role allows users to read an Aquila instance in Azure, without providing the ability to modify anything in the instance.
+ - **Aquila Reader**: This role allows users to read an Aquila instance in Azure, without the ability to modify anything in the instance.
 It's scope of permissions doesn't extend beyond Aquila.
 The ideal user for this role would be someone who will be responsible for accessing the Aquila instance once it is created and reading the parameters.

 1. Sign in to the [Azure portal](https://portal.azure.com) and select **Cloud Shell** in the top menu.
 A Shell opens at the bottom of the page.
 1. Enter the below commands to enable Aquila preview in your subscription: